-We take great care to ensure that anyone visiting one of our Foodbank Centres is welcomed and treated with the dignity that every one deserves.
-Homemade snacks and hot/cold drinks are available free of charge to visitors to enjoy whilst our volunteers go through their packing lists with them.
+We take great care to ensure that anyone visiting one of our Foodbank Centres is welcomed and treated with the dignity that everyone deserves.
+Homemade snacks and hot/cold drinks are available free of charge to visitors whilst our volunteers go through their packing lists with them.
 We like to give our clients as many choices as possible whilst ensuring that they will have enough food to prepare up to 10 nutritionally balanced meals for themselves and any dependants.
 As well as food, we also offer toiletries, feminine hygiene products, cleaning products, pet food and baby items when available.

 During the winter months, we normally have a range of good quality, clean, second-hand coats available, and other clothing items may also be available too – please ask!

 We were one of the first foodbanks in London and are proud to be a fully paid up Member of the Trussell Trust Foodbank Network.
 As a Member, we are able to access valuable information, advice, and support when needed.
-As an independent charity, we do not receive any direct funding from the Trussell Trust.